cahute/cahute/docs/topics/features/systems.rst

         32-bit (x86_) drivers can be found `here <32-bit CESG502 driver_>`_,
         and 64-bit (x64_) drivers are installed with `FA-124`_;
       - Windows 2000 (NT 5.0)+
+      - :ref:`Implemented <internals-topic-win32-cesg>`
     * - WinUSB_
       - Generic USB device driver by Microsoft.

         Can be selected automatically if the calculator presents WCID_ attributes.
       - Windows Vista (NT 6.0)+
+      - :ref:`Implemented <internals-topic-win32-winusb-bulk>`
     * - `libusbK.sys`_
       - Generic KMF-based USB device driver provided by libusbK_, a third-party library.
       - Windows XP (NT 5.1)+
+      - Not implemented
     * - `libusb0.sys`_
       - Generic USB device driver provided by `libusb-win32`_, a third-party library implementing the libusb_ 0.1 API.
       - Windows 2000 (NT 5.0)+
+      - Not implemented
     * - UsbDk_
       - Generic USB device driver provided by the eponym, third-party component.
       - Windows XP (NT 5.1)+
+      - Not implemented

 See `libusb-compatible kernel drivers`_ for more information on generic USB device drivers for Win32.